grafana/extreme-dashboard-makeover-breakouts/solo_makeover.md

 The panel should look similar to what we have below.
 ![K8s Service Status](img/k8s-service-status.png)

-## Convert the Customer Activity panel from a stat panel to a Geomap
+## Convert the 'Customer Activity' panel from a stat panel to a geomap
 This one is a mess.
 I've been told that this data is from OSS Loki, our logging tool, and represents the number of hits coming from each Geographic region.
 It is colorful, but I have a very difficult time interpreting the information.
 Let's change the visualization to a map!
 1. Edit the *Customer Activity* panel (click on the panel's title and then *Edit*)
 2. Switch the Visualization Type from *Stat* to *Geomap*